 NOTE:

-You must ensure use a physical phone to test the working of 3CX Emergency Notifier
+You must ensure the use of a physical phone to test the working of the 3CX Emergency Notifier

 The User Extension must be a member of a dedicated test extension group.